LIMUNIMI/PerceptualEvaluation/README.rst

 Environment
 -----------

-We provide two ways to setup a python environment: using `poetry` and using standard `venv`.
 The following is an example of setup for `venv`.
-`pyproject.toml` file is provided so that you can use `poetry install --no-root` if you like.
-The two methods slightly differ in the version of the installed packages, though.
-We used the `poetry` version in the experiments.

 #. ``cd <repo>``
 #. ``git clone <this-repo-url>``